Getting a new puppy is an exciting time, whether the puppy is your first, or a new addition to your canine family.

 Teach your dog basic commands such as sit, down, stay, and come.

 These will ensure that you can keep your dog under control in any potentially dangerous situation.
 If you have little or no experience training a dog, you may want to take him to obedience classes.

 Socialize Your Puppy

-Your puppy is going to grow into a valued member of your family.
+Your puppy is going to continue being a valued member of your family.
 Use these tips to help you take care of your new new dog and you’ll be able to form a relationship with your pooch that will last a lifetime.

 Visit Dr. Jeff Werber’s Instagram account (@werbs_dvm) to view and submit questions and answers on weekly AMAs – or call and leave a voicemail at 424-835-0576.
 Your call will be returned posthaste.
 For emergencies, download Dr. Jeff Werber’s app , a video-chat option for veterinary needs at any time of day or night!